OSSystems/meta-browser/meta-firefox/README.md

 with triple "wasm32-unknown-wasi"` while compiling wasi-sdk-native, then make sure to set `LLVM_TARGETS_TO_BUILD:append = ";WebAssembly"` in local.conf, or in a bbappend for clang.

-Note: Firefox requires at least Rust 1.76 starting from version 127, and Rust 1.82 from version 137.
+Note: Firefox at least Rust 1.82 from version 137.

 When using meta-rust, make sure to add the following to a bbappend or local.conf: